chbeu/chbeu.github.io/content/post/_posts_wordpress/2019-03-27-chairing-the-session-online-social-interactions-at-chi-2019.md

   - CHI
   - session chair
 ---
-I am pleased to announce that I will chair the session on _Online Social Interactions_ at <a href="https://chi2019.acm.org" rel="noopener noreferrer" target="_blank">CHI 2019</a>.
+I am pleased to announce that I will chair the session on _Online Social Interactions_ at [CHI 2019](https://chi2019.acm.org).
 I am looking forward to lively discussions.